mktom/Fake-News-Detector/README.md

 - Run the file

 ### Classification
+- download `feature.pkl` file and put it in the folder where the `classification.py` is.
 - Update `F_H5` value with the value we set above for `O_H5` above
 - Update `F_PKL` value with the value we set above for `F_PKL`
 - Run the file for the classification